 JSTOR provides electronic access to back issues (from the date of first publication) of selected, core journals.
 The journals are organized into the Arts and Sciences Collections I & II, the General Sciences Collection, the Ecology and Botany Collection, and the Business Collection.

 The premier online resource serving the research, teaching, and professional needs of anthropologists.
 Developed by the American Anthropological Association (AAA), AnthroSource brings 100 years of anthropological material online to scholars and the public

-This is a cross-cultural database that contains information on all aspects of cultural and social life.
-The annually-growing eHRAF database is unique in that the information is organized into cultures and ethnic groups and the full-text sources are subject-indexed at the paragraph level.
+A cross-cultural database that contains information on all aspects of cultural and social life.
+Unique in that the information is organized into cultures and ethnic groups and the full-text sources are subject-indexed at the paragraph level.

 Southeastern Native American Documents, 1730-1842 contains approximately 2,000 documents and images relating to the Native American population of the Southeastern United States from the collections of the University of Georgia Libraries, the University of Tennessee at Knoxville Library, the Frank H.McClung Museum, the Tennessee State Library and Archives, the Tennessee State Museum and the Museum of the Cherokee Indian.
 The documents are comprised of letters, legal proceedings, military orders, financial papers, and archaeological images relating to Native Americans in the Southeast.

 A website with digitized images and animations of human and primate skeletons for the study of comparative anatomy.
 Students can view regions of skeletons from any orientation as well as muscle and joint information.
 Browser plugins may be required for optimal viewing.

 Consists of 15,500 video titles (77,000 segments) in Humanities & Social Sciences, Business & Economics, Health, and Science.
 Also included is the new collection of United Newsreels which includes an additional 260 titles (1250 segments).